sarthakghere/PyCrypt/README.md

-# Django File Encryptor
+PyCrypt

 ## Overview

-The Django File Encryptor is a web application that allows users to securely encrypt and decrypt files using RSA and AES encryption algorithms.
+The PyCrypt is a web application that allows users to securely encrypt and decrypt files using RSA and AES encryption algorithms.
 Users can generate RSA key pairs, encrypt files with a public key, and decrypt files with a private key.

 ## Features